 The Lesotho Chronicles

 Lesotho, a country I hadn't even heard of before this trip, much less knew how to pronounce (it's Lesutu🙂) has been an eye opening experience for me.
 I came here thinking I wasn't going to enjoy my time here, as it involved farming, and I'm not a farmer.
 I have never been happier to have been proven wrong!
 God has taught me so many valuable lessons here.
 On the drive in alone, I learned how amazing of an artist God is!
 The landscape here is nothing like I imagined it would be.
+The mountains, with all their beautiful shades and tones meet the sky with it's phenomenal hues and absolutely magnificent sunrises/sunsets.
+Then, after the sun has set, the stars come out and there are so many more than I'm used to seeing!
+It's hard not to get lost in staring at them.

 Another thing God taught me is that our way as Americans isn't the only way or even necessarily the best way.
 Working at Growing Nations with Farming God's Way is hard work, and it's different from how most farms in America would do things.
 But here in Lesotho, the Basotho people are learning about sustainable agriculture to help reduce soil erosion and repair the land.
 I've learned different ways of doing quite a few things, from greeting people, to card games, to music, to getting from A to B, there are other ways of doing things than what we as Americans are used to.